 At the University of Chicago Medicine Gender Clinic, we offer feminizing hormone therapy and masculinizing hormone therapy.

-Feminizing hormone therapy will cause physical, emotional and sexual changes.
-Some of the first changes that occur include skin softening, changes in body fat distribution and a reduction in strength and sex drive.
-A permanent effect of feminizing hormone therapy is growth of a small amount of breast tissue.
-However, the degree of breast development that occurs from hormone therapy varies between individuals and is usually no more than a small “B” cup.
-Body hair will also thin out slightly and will grow at a slower rate.
+Feminizing hormone therapy causes physical, emotional and sexual changes.
+Some of the first changes that happen include skin softening, changes in body fat distribution and a lower strength and sex drive.
+Growth of a small amount of breast tissue may be a permanent effect of feminizing hormone therapy.
+Some body hair will thin out and also grow at a slower rate.